The-Microservice-Dungeon/decisionlog/_decisions/gameLog-tech-stack.md

 ## Resolution Details

-We decide to use the Spring and let the decision free to choose between Java and Kotlin since the languages are interoparable.
+We decide to use Spring as application framework and let the decision open for the coders to choose between Java and Kotlin since both languages are interoparable usable and compatible to Spring.

 ## Reasons for the resolution